 Playing a distorted and heavily wah-wahed blend of bluesy hard rock, in theory, New York’s NFU are the kind of band who should draw easy comparisons to Hendrix, Zeppelin and various 90s hard rockers enamoured with both.
 That’s so obviously their aim.
 The reality, however, is somewhat shocking.
 Despite promising “an EP full of character”, it’s quickly apparent that these four musicians – using that word in its loosest sense – have little more than a basic grasp of their instruments.
 At best, listeners will be subjected to material that approximates a boring bluster.
 But that’s being somewhat kind, since the four songs on ‘Treason’ seem to be played by a band who have absolutely no abilities when it comes to playing in sync with each other.

-‘The Details’ begins with guitarist Jeremy Pitcoff cranking out something that sounds like a mangled Hendrix theft played by a man with three week’s experience of his six stringer, crossed with the least interesting Red Hot Chili Peppers tune, while the rhythm section – better than before, but still absolutely appalling – do their best to anchor a solid, if unremarkable groove.
-Unremarkable would be preferable to bad, of course, but then De Filippo opens his mouth and his distorted bellow (somewhere between average bar band frontman and Anthony Kiedis in a bad mood) ensures this has no chance of recovery.
+‘The Details’ begins with guitarist Jeremy Pitcoff cranking out something that sounds like a mangled Hendrix lift played by a man with three week’s experience of his six stringer, crossed with the least interesting Red Hot Chili Peppers tune, while the rhythm section – better than before, but still absolutely appalling – do their best to anchor a solid, if unremarkable groove.
+Unremarkable is preferable to bad, of course, but then De Filippo opens his mouth and his distorted bellow (somewhere between average bar band frontman and Anthony Kiedis in a bad mood) ensures this has no chance of recovery.
 As for the song writing, it seems almost as half-arsed: the chorus seems to be the word “closer” repeated ad infinitum, while the rest of the lyrics have a tendency to just wash over the listener.
 It might be a bit better than the opening track but, man, it’s still at least five kinds of boring.

-Despite opening with a more interesting bass sound, ‘Burning Man’ quickly descends into fairly dirgy hard rock where two riffs collide with force, only to find they’ve unwittingly enabled a messy workout that NFU so obviously struggle through and the vocal is worse than anything heard previously.
-The bulk of the music is generic hard rock, under-produced and woefully under-rehearsed, while even more thoughtless bellowing.
-Throughout, as usual, everyone seems incapable of basic time keeping, by the time the last chorus rolls around – assuming anyone’s still listening – that boisterous noise that De Filippo thinks passes as a rock vocal becomes truly unbearable.
-Thankfully, being only an EP, the torture is nearly over…and last up, ‘Cover Charge Queens’ mixes the previous blues based sounds with an emptier 70s wailing.
-The much looser arrangement really exposes NFU’s sorely lacking talents as the vocal booms unapologetically over rudimentary guitar riffs that still appear hopelessly sloppy.
+Despite opening with a more interesting bass sound, ‘Burning Man’ quickly descends into fairly dirgy hard rock where two riffs collide with force, only to find they’ve unwittingly enabled a messy workout that NFU so obviously struggle through, and the vocal is worse than anything heard previously.
+The bulk of the music is generic hard rock, under-produced and woefully under-rehearsed, while even more thoughtless bellowing dominates.
+As usual, everyone seems incapable of basic time keeping; by the time the last chorus rolls around – assuming anyone’s still listening – that boisterous noise that De Filippo thinks passes as a rock vocal becomes truly unbearable.
+Thankfully, being only an EP, the torture is nearly over…and last up, ‘Cover Charge Queens’ mixes the previous blues based sounds with some rather empty 70s influenced wailing.
+The much looser arrangement really exposes NFU’s sorely lacking talents as the vocal booms over rudimentary guitar riffs that still appear hopelessly sloppy.
 The drums fail to keep time in places and the eventual lead guitar break sounds like the efforts of a man wearing mittens.
 Everything here is so off-key it hurts.
 Those other tracks were terrible enough, but this…this is so bad, it’s almost beyond comprehension.